pqnelson/ml/conventions.md

 - Global variables should be avoided.
 Only one global variable is used, and that's for unit testing.
 If using a global variable, prefix the identifier with `g_`.
+- Pointer declaration (and function parameters which are pointers) should be of the form `type *identifier`, functions returning a pointer should be `type* function(...)`.
 - **Design.** Code is organized into "modules" built around a data structure ("class") and a bunch of functions.
   - Header files will include a `typedef struct module_Class moduleClass`